 • Demographic research

-Up to two grants of $45,000 will be awarded based upon the quality of the applicant’s proposal and his or her proposed budget.
+Up to two grants of $45,000 are awarded based upon the quality of the applicant’s proposal and his or her proposed budget.
 Applicants are required to complete the research outlined in the proposal within one year of the award.
 A select group of grant winners will be required to present their work to the Social Security Administration in Washington, DC or Baltimore.